Moving from New York to Kentucky

 Congratulations on your big decision to move to Kentucky!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to Kentucky.
+Since White Glove’s genesis in 1995, we’ve performed over one-thousand long-distance moves to Kentucky.
 We hope to see you on moving day!

-We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Kentucky.
+We are licensed to perform local moves in New Jersey and New York to relocate customers to any location in the continental United States, including Kentucky.

 Here are some important things to know about the Commonwealth of Kentucky before you go.